Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 3.2.0 =
+* Removed automated related items processing when uploading content.
+Previously, the plugin tried to create placeholders for known related content in taxonomies automatically, now any related content should be sent manually from post widget or bulk submit screen.
+* Fixed regression for retries in automated daily bucket jobs
+* Fixed Gravity Forms handler causing translations from Beaver Builder and Elementor to not apply

 = 3.1.8 =
 * Added retries for automated daily bucket jobs in cases where a translation batch was prematurely marked completed
 * Fixed taxonomy page submission widget layout